Posted: 12/8/2018 | December 8th, 2018

 There are plenty of ways to save money during your visit to Iceland, including during your stay in the cozy capital city of Reykjavik.

-Home to just 125,000 people, Reykjavik is a small city that is bustling with life and activities all year around.
+Home to just 125,000 people, Reykjavik is a small city that is bustling with life and activities all year round.
 It’s artsy, cute, fun, and just filled with an awesome energy!

 Whether you’re visiting Reykjavik on a weekend city break or planning to head out and explore the entire country, there are plenty of ways to save money during your stint in the city!